LeanSight/xlcalculator/docs/README.md

 **`docs/`** - Permanent documentation (guides, architecture, references)
 **`ona-memory/`** - Transient project artifacts (summaries, analysis, decisions)

-## ⚠️ Documentation Rules
+## ⚠️ Project Rules

-**No Overengineering** - Only create what was specifically requested.
-Don't add extra sections, examples, or explanations unless explicitly asked.
+**No Overengineering** - Only do what was specifically requested.
+Don't add extra features, sections, examples, or explanations unless explicitly asked.
+This applies to code, documentation, and all project work.

 ## 📋 Documents